Funky Carpet Tile Ideas for Your Office

-2014 is here and as you return to the office your thoughts may turn to a bit of a spring clean; a fresh start for the new year can work wonders for your motivation, plus a tidy, clean office always gives a great first impression to visitors.
+As you return to the office your thoughts may turn to a bit of a spring clean, plus a tidy, clean office always gives a great first impression to visitors.
 You might even want to take it a step further and replace some of the old fixtures and fittings and this could include your flooring.
 If this is you then it's time to look for some inspiration...

 Of course, office tile carpeting has come a long way in recent years.
 Not only has its construction and installation become more advanced, designs too have developed.
 But if you want something really funky, you may need to take control of the design.
 One of our sales consultants can certainly help you along the way, but you'll want to infuse your own office culture into the layout.